atxFarley/aws_serverless/README.md

 ## Get Started Using this Project
 Instructions for project fall into 5 larger sequential steps:
-1. AWS Account Setup
+_1. AWS Account Setup_
-2. Development Environment Configuration
+_2. Development Environment Configuration_
-3. Amazon RDS Service Creation/Configuration
+_3. Amazon RDS Service Creation/Configuration_
-4. AWS Lambda Setup
+_4. AWS Lambda Setup_
-5. UI Configuration/Deployment
+_5. UI Configuration/Deployment_

-Before jumping in, for anyone new to serverless, The AWS Serverless Web Applications tutorial is a good staring point.
+For anyone new to serverless, The AWS Serverless Web Applications tutorial is a good staring point.
 [AWS Serverless Web Applications](https://aws.amazon.com/lambda/web-apps/)

 Throughout this documentation, references to AWS documentation will be provided for more in-depth explanation and instruction.